Managing the Costs of Fertility Treatment

 There are grants available through government programs, nonprofits, and private companies that can help cover fertility treatment costs.
 Many are designed to benefit intended parents who demonstrate financial need while others were created to support specific groups, such as veterans or the LGBTQ+ community.
 There are even some that will award money to those willing to share their infertility story.

 These grants won’t usually cover all of your costs, but they can provide a significant boost.
 CoFertility keeps a database of fertility grants and other funding opportunities, as does RESOLVE: The National Infertility Association.

 Fertility medications can represent a significant portion of your total treatment costs.
 At Alto, we’ll always advocate for you to ensure you get the lowest possible prices on your medications.
 We’ll run a thorough insurance benefits investigation and if your insurer requests a prior authorization, we can work with your doctor’s office to submit it on your behalf.
 Plus, we’ll remind you to collect any available manufacturer rebates with a monthly email.

-If you’re uninsured, we can help you apply for income-based assistance programs like the Compassionate Care Program, which could help you save up to 75% off your fertility medications if you qualify.
+If you’re uninsured, we can help you apply for income-based assistance programs like the Compassionate Care Program offered by EMD Serono.
 Even if you are still in the planning stages of your fertility journey, the earlier you can apply to the program, the better.
 Ideally, you will want to have approval before your fertility prescriptions are sent to your pharmacy.